fantacell/random-icon/README.md

 Every area has a probability of about 50% of being filled.

-The library performs text to image hashing and if the crate feature "rand" is enabled can also generate random symbols.
+The library performs text to image hashing and if the default crate feature "rand" is enabled can also generate random symbols.

 # Examples